 Driving can be resumed when you are comfortable and safe to control a car.
 It is wise to discuss this with your insurance company.
-We would advise you not to drive for at least four weeks after the operation as your arm will be in a sling.
+We would advise you not to drive for at least four weeks after the operation - as your arm may be in a sling.

-Guide:
+The following table gives you the timescales for the amount of rest required to your arm before resuming a particular type of activity.

-- Light work (no lifting)
+Light work (no lifting) 6 weeks

-- Medium (light lifting below shoulder level)
+Medium (light lifting below shoulder level) 6 weeks onwards

-- Heavy (above shoulder level)
+Heavy (above shoulder level) 3-6 months

-4-6 weeks6 weeks onwards3-6 months

-At six to ten weeks you can carefully return to light low risk activities, such as breaststroke swimming and jogging.
-At three months, you can return to weight training and freestyle swimming.
+At eight to 10 weeks you can carefully return to light low risk activities, such as breaststroke swimming and jogging.
+At three months, you can return to training and freestyle swimming.
 At around six months you should be able to return to full scale contact sports provided you have regained strength and, most importantly, control and confidence.
-It is usually best to discuss this with your consultant's team first.
+It is usually best to discuss this with your surgeon first.